Contrast Sensitivity Functions in Autoencoders: 4. Discussion

-Simultaneously with our results, other group has been working independently on the emergence of CSFs in ANNs, which they will present at the next VSS meeting~\cite{Arash21}.
+As stated in the introduction, other group has been working independently on the emergence of CSFs in ANNs~\cite{Arash21}.
 Their results are restricted to the spatial CSF (no chromatic nor spatio-temporal cases) and are based on networks trained for higher-level goals such as classification.
-Therefore, their results are complementary to ours, focused on lower-level signal enhancement at earlier visual stages such as the LGN.
-Bandwidth reduction at early stages may be a necessary preprocessing that simplifies downstream decision making, and hence it appears when imposing higher level goals.
+Therefore, their results from higher-level goals are complementary to ours, obtained from lower-level goals intended for the analysis of early visual stages such as the LGN.
+More generally, higher level goals such as classification performance may be an indirect way to impose preservation of colorfulness or a proper scaling of the chromatic CSFs.
+While chromatic information may have small relevance to minimize $\mathbf{\varepsilon}_{\textrm{LMS}}$ in reconstruction, it may be more crucial for recognition.

+\blue{Other works have obtained center surround sensors by optimizing a linear+nonlinear network with a low-level infomax+energy goal~\cite{Karklin11}, or deeper nets with higher-level classification goals~\cite{LindseyICLR19}.
+These sensors could induce CSF-like bandwidths in the corresponding models but this aspect was not addressed in these works.}